josephsalmon/Tweets/README.md

 # Tweets
-Maths Tweet with Python, Inkscape and Geogebra.
+Maths Tweet with mostly Python and a bit of Inkscape or Geogebra.

 Some elements are provided below.
 More images and animations can be found in the associated directory.